 Registered dealers with advisors who have clients who purchase Class A units will receive an agent's commission equal to 3%, inclusive of applicable GST, HST or other applicable taxes, of the gross subscriptions into Class A units made by said clients.
-As at December 31, 2014, \$19,445 was paid by the Manager in respect of the agent's commission.
+As at December 31, 2015, \$48,915 was paid by the Manager in respect of the agent's commission.

-The total amount of agent's commission will be deducted from the net asset value of the Partnership over a 60 month period commencing the first valuation date following the Final Subscription Date.
+The total amount of agent's commission will be deducted from the net asset value of the Partnership over a 60 month period commencing the first valuation date following the Final Subscription Date, which is outlined in the offering documents of the Partnership and is expected to be November 30, 2017.